Peck Yen Wei: Career

 In the junior event, she was the champion at the U-18 2013 Thailand Junior Championship in the girls' doubles event.
 Peck won her first senior international title at the 2016 Portugal International tournament in the women's doubles event partnered with Goh Yea Ching.
 Teamed-up with the Olympic silver medalist Chan Peng Soon in the mixed doubles event, they reached the semi-final round at the 2017 Indonesia Open, defeated by the 2016 Rio mixed doubles gold medalist from Indonesia Tontowi Ahmad and Liliyana Natsir in straight games.
 She won the mixed doubles title at the 2018 Malaysia International Challenge tournament partnered with Chen Tang Jie.

-Peck resigned from Badminton Association of Malaysia (BAM) on 1 November 2022 due to the break-up with long-time partner Chen Tang Jie and an untimely ankle injury.
-She has joined CPS Badminton Academy - which is founded by Chan Peng Soon - in Petaling Jaya as their coach.
+Peck resigned from Badminton Association of Malaysia (BAM) on 1 November 2022 due to splitting up with long-time partner Chen Tang Jie and an untimely ankle injury.
+She has joined CPS Badminton (founded by Chan Peng Soon) in Petaling Jaya as one of their coaches.